At least 5 dead after helicopter carrying foreign tourists crashes near Mount Everest in Nepal

 The helicopter crashed in the Lamajura area and rescuers had recovered the bodies of five people and were searching for the sixth, said Basanta Bhattarai, the chief government administrator in the area.

-The aircraft was returning to the capital Kathmandu on Tuesday morning after bringing the five tourists on a sightseeing trip to the world’s highest peak.
+All five tourists were Mexican nationals and the pilot was Nepalese, the Civil Aviation Authority of Nepal said in a statement.
+The Mexicans included two men and three women.

-The tourists were believed to be Mexican nationals while the pilot was Nepalese.
+The aircraft was returning to the capital Kathmandu on Tuesday morning after bringing the tourists on a sightseeing trip to the world’s highest peak.

-Airport official Sagar Kadel said weather conditions had caused changes to be made to the helicopter’s planned flight route.
+Weather conditions had caused the helicopter’s planned flight route to be changed, airport official Sagar Kadel said.

 It is common for flights to be delayed and routes changed during the monsoon season amid heavy rains.